top of page

 Burke's New Terminal

-Ground was broken for new passenger terminal at BKL on February 20, 1959.
+Ground was broken for a new passenger terminal at BKL on February 20, 1959.
 The elegant mid-century modern passenger terminal, designed by architect John A. Rode Jr., was dedicated in October 1960, and opened for airline travel in early 1961.
 It had 3 ground-level gates, a five-story air traffic control tower and a 2nd floor restaurant with panoramic views of the airfield and lake.
 For a more detailed history of the drama surrounding the restaurant, click here: https://www.aviationcle.com/post/an-airport-rises-out-of-lake-erie-ii.

 Terminal cornerstone. (author's photo)